 Professor Roger Tsien ForMemRS

-His most recent work has focussed on the imaging and treatment of cancer, where he has helped to develop a peptide molecule that can deliver an imaging or chemotherapeutic payload into a cancer cell.
+His latter work focussed on the imaging and treatment of cancer, where he helped to develop a peptide molecule that can deliver an imaging or chemotherapeutic payload into a cancer cell.

-Roger has received numerous awards in recognition of his seminal work, including the Award for Creative Invention of the American Chemical Society in 2002, the 2004 Wolf Prize in Medicine and the Spiers Memorial Award of the Royal Society of Chemistry in 2010.
-He also belongs to many prestigious scientific organisations, including the US National Academy of Sciences.
+Roger received numerous awards in recognition of his seminal work, including the Award for Creative Invention of the American Chemical Society in 2002, the 2004 Wolf Prize in Medicine and the Spiers Memorial Award of the Royal Society of Chemistry in 2010.
+He was a member of many prestigious scientific organisations, including the US National Academy of Sciences.

 Interests and expertise

 Jointly with Osamu Shimomura and Martin Chalfie for the discovery and development of the green fluorescent protein, GFP.

 In the field of medicine for his seminal contribution to the design and biological application of novel fluorescent and photolabile molecules to analyze and perturb cell signal transduction.